Changing banks is quick and simple. Find out how to switch your current account to get a better deal or better service.

 If you need help with bad credit you could apply for a Basic Bank Account.
 Basic Bank Accounts are a 'no-frills' option and are a good choice if you just want a simple account or if you have bad credit.
-They can help manage spending and d0 not offer an overdraft or any other benefits.
+They can help manage spending and do not offer an overdraft or any other benefits.

 If the bank you're switching to is signed up to the current account switch guarantee, you can have a new account within 7 working days.

 If you find a current account that you think is right for you, or that you'd like to get even more information about it, click the 'apply' button to get in touch with the provider.
 Once on the provider's page you can read their terms and conditions in full before deciding whether to apply.